Mobile Black Spot Program: Round 6 (Improving Mobile Coverage)

-Criticism
+Reception

 From the telcos

 Vodafone, after receiving funding to build just 4 base stations in round 2 of the program, criticised Telstra's dominant share in the program.
 After this, they attempted to convince the ACCC to declare domestic mobile roaming, a policy which would allow all mobile network providers to roam on the infrastructure of any other provider, and thereby greatly increase the regional network footprint of Vodafone in particular.
 The ACCC launched an inquiry into domestic roaming but decided against it, declaring it would "harm the interests of consumers by undermining the incentives of mobile operators to make investments to compete with each other in regional areas".
 Vodafone later attempted to dispute the decision in the Federal Court of Australia, but ultimately lost the case.

 From the public

 In multiple instances, the telecommunications company chosen to construct a phone tower has caused some controversy in the communities served, usually in cases where Optus was selected to build a phone tower in an area already dominated by Telstra.
 Complaints were made that in order to make use of this tower, phone users would have to subscribe to the Optus network, which would only be usable in that given area, and not the other surrounding areas served exclusively by Telstra.
 The Tjukayirla Roadhouse is an example of this situation, where Optus received funding as they were the only telco to apply for a tender at this location.
 In another instance, the owner of the Archer River Roadhouse in far north Queensland described the decision to build an Optus site instead of Telstra at that location as "ludicrous", as residents of the nearby area used exclusively Telstra services.

-Audit of Round 1
+Telstra went on and built a base station at Archer River Roadhouse.
+Somewhat proving how the program stimulates competition between the carriers.

+Australian National Audit Office

-The Australian National Audit Office criticised round 1 of the program, believing it provided taxpayers "poor value for money".
+The Australian National Audit Office (ANAO) criticised round 1 of the program, believing it provided taxpayers "poor value for money".
 A report from the auditor found that out of the 499 base stations built under round 1, 39 would have been built anyway by the network operators without needing public funding, and another 89 only provided minimal benefit to residents lacking coverage.

+In 2024, an ANAO probe found the $40 million of the Communications Department's spending in Round 6 to be "largely effective", amidst allegations of "pork barreling" project funds to districts based on their political leanings.